Protecting Credentials with HTTP APIs

 unauthenticated endpoints or for infrastructure reasons.
 Therefore,

-servers need a response for when a valid credential has been received
+HTTP API servers need a response for when a credential has been

 Because a difference in behavior would enable attackers to guess and

-check possible credentials, a server MUST NOT return a different
+check possible credentials, an HTTP API server MUST NOT return a

-client response between a valid or invalid credential presented over
+different client response between a valid or invalid credential

-an insecure connection.
-Differences in behavior MUST only be visible
+presented over an insecure connection.
+Differences in behavior MUST

-on subsequent use of the credential over a secure channel.
+only be visible on subsequent use of the credential over a secure

 When a request is received over an unencrypted channel, the presented

 credential is potentially compromised.
-Servers SHOULD revoke such
+HTTP API servers SHOULD

-credentials immediately.
-When the credential is next used over a
+revoke such credentials immediately.
+When the credential is next

-secure channel, a server MAY return an error that indicates why the
+used over a secure channel, the server MAY return an error that

 3. Client Recommendations